LiterallyCanada312/HillsHacks-2024/README.md

-# hillsHacks VI
+# hillsHacks VII

-The source of the website powering hillsHack's sixth annual hackathon.
+The source of the website powering hillsHack's seventh annual hackathon.
 Made with Next.js and Theme UI.

 See the [source](https://github.com/googol88/hillshacks-v) of last year's website